Little Blue Penguin vs Royal Penguin

 Do Little Blue Penguins and Royal Penguins live in the same area?

-Little Blue Penguins are found in New Zealand, Southern Australia.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Little Blue Penguins are found in New Zealand, Southern Australia, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.